 Unlike live action explainer video, you can do anything in an animated video.
 So if you want to add aliens chasing your main character in their alien ships, an animator can create that for you, easily.

-When you choose animated explainer video, you start off with a storyboard where the animator or the illustrator will create all the scenes for you.
+When you choose an animated explainer video, you start with a storyboard where the animator or the illustrator will create all the scenes for you.
 It is here you can add more stuff, delete some and even change it completely, no sweat.

-This helps you in creating engaging and comedic stories around your products and services using rich colors, interesting characters and engaging narration.
+This helps you in creating engaging and comedic stories around your products and services using rich colors, interesting characters, and engaging narration.